brianium/oai-clj/README.md

    :format [SumResult "CoolFormat"]))
 ```

+Note:
+In addition to Malli schemas, plain Clojure maps are also supported for structured outputs.
+This is particularly useful when the schema is not known ahead of time - such as when a different LLM is generating the schema.

-Hoping to apply the same support to tool use when that gets implemented
+Hoping to apply the same support to tool use when that gets implemented.

 ## General guidelines